Kenmore (brand): Canada

+Manufacturers

+Whirlpool was one of the main manufacturers of Kenmore products, having manufactured some of Kenmore’s electrical appliances, such as side-by-side refrigerators, top-loading washing machines and matching dryers, and dishwashers.
+But in 2017, the 100 years partnership between Whirlpool and Sears Holdings ended, with Sears claiming that Whirlpool "was making demands that would make it difficult to sell the Kenmore products at competitive prices."

+Whirlpool is not the only manufacturer of Kenmore products.
+Kenmore also outsources its products from different OEM (original equipment manufacturer) companies, such as LG, Daewoo Electronics, Panasonic, and others.

 Products

-Kenmore's upscale line of appliances is known as the Elite line.
+Kenmore's upscale line of products is known as the Elite line.
 Kenmore also has a professional line of appliances called Kenmore Pro.

-In October 2017, an announcement was made on the termination of the Sears-Whirlpool appliance relationship, which dates back to 1916.
-Sears will no longer sell Whirlpool and Whirlpool subsidiary-branded appliances, but Whirlpool will continue to supply the Kenmore appliances they make for Sears.

-In October 2017, Kenmore vacuum cleaners were certified Asthma and Allergy Friendly.

 As of January 2019, the Kenmore brand had over 50 products listed as top performers on the non-profit website Consumer Reports.